saulpw/visidata/docs/api/options.rst

     BaseSheet.addCommand('1', 'hello-world', 'status(options.disp_hello)')

 Now the user can set the option to modify which text is displayed during their session when they press :kbd:`1`.
-For example, on the CLI (note that the underscores can be converted to hyphens here):
+For example, on the command line (note that the underscores can be converted to hyphens):

 ::